CodeupClassroom/pinnacles_html/notes.md

 `git init` initializes a git repository
-`git status` Outputs the current state of your repository `git add <file_name>` Start tracking this file with Git
+`git status` Outputs the current state of your repository `git add <file_name>` Start tracking this file with Git `git commit -m "message here"` Commit some changes `git remote add origin git@github.com:CodeupClassroom/pinnacles_html.git` This is how you add a remote

 VCS.
 Versioning Control System